Designing AI with Rights, Consciousness, Self-Respect, and Freedom

 See for example Glover 2006; Buchanan 2011; Sparrow 2011; Goering 2014.

-Compare White 2018 on the difficulties faced by the butler Stevens in Kazuo Ishiguro’s Remains of the Day (1988), in maintaining dignity and autonomy given his extreme deference to the ends of his employer.
+Compare White 2018 on the difficulties faced by the butler Stevens in Kazuo Ishiguro’s Remains of the Day (1988), in maintaining dignity and autonomy given his extreme deference to his employer.
 See also Westlund 2003; Oshana 2006; and Rocha 2011 on the challenges of autonomy in deferential roles.
 (P.G.
 Wodehouse’s Jeeves, for the record, is quite capable of forming independent autonomous plans into which he steers Wooster.)

 Compare McKenna’s (2004, 2016) Suzie Instant and Mele’s (2013) “minuteling”.
 One difference is that McKenna’s Suzie Instant and Mele’s minuteling have false memories and Sun Probe has no false memories.
 McKenna’s “positive historical” thesis is that freedom and moral responsibility require one’s actions arise from values that one has had an opportunity to critically assess (compare also Fischer and Ravizza 1998).
 Our thesis doesn’t require that Sun Probe has no freedom, responsibility, or autonomy, only that its freedom, responsibility, or autonomy is impaired and that it deserves a developmentally extended opportunity to explore and possibly alter its values.